 When he joined the Bolsheviks in 1917, Trotsky famously declared that he had joined because the Bolsheviks had become de-Bolshevised.
-In 1917 Lenin discarded his democratic revolution two stage strategy which led his old Bolshevik followers to support the provisional government and relied heavily on Trotsky, Lunacharsky and the inter-district group in Petrograd for revolutionary agitation and propaganda.
+In 1917 Lenin discarded his democratic revolution two stage strategy which led his old Bolshevik followers to support the provisional government, and relied heavily on Trotsky, Lunacharsky and the inter-district group in Petrograd for revolutionary agitation and propaganda.
 The very comrades he had split with as useless to the revolution became the public face of what the mass of workers called the Bolsheviks.
 In Moscow the revolutionary dynamic found expression in the comrades around the unorthodox Bolshevik Bukharin.
-Indeed the mass struggle for workers power from below shaped the Bolshevik party and its strategy.
+Indeed,the mass struggle for workers power from below shaped the Bolshevik party and its strategy.
 The “Bolshevik Party” became a genuine mass party from a few thousand to hundreds of thousands in 1917.
 The party was effective with a wide range of diverse views; ideological agreement was not on the agenda.
 That’s why there is no analogy with “anti-liquidator” struggle as Lars Lih claims.
 In a sense there was a grain of truth in Potresov’s claim that there was no party to liquidate.
 There were less than a hundred members at one point.
 The definition of liquidationism was also elastic with an element of false polemics.
-In terms of the inner Bolshevik struggle, to split on mass tactics when the masses are not in the party does demonstrate a strong political imagination.

-It is difficult to know what evidence Lars Lih would accept to find Lenin guilty of deception – even self deception.
+It is difficult to know what evidence Lars Lih would accept to find Lenin guilty of deception – even self-deception.
 He finds Lenin less than tactful, but not deceitful.
-But false polemics had been a feature of Lenin’s politics from the beginning.
-The politics of the Credo (economism) private written correspondence between two socialists with no organised following, were projected onto Akimov and other political opponents.
+Yet false polemics had been a feature of Lenin’s politics from the beginning.
+The politics of the Credo, (economism) private written correspondence between two socialists with no organised following, were projected onto Akimov and other political opponents.
 Akimov did not teach workers to concern themselves only with economics.
-To present the factional gathering of the Bolsheviks in Prague as the party or to presume the Bolsheviks were the RSDLP is giving a false impression or was disingenuous.
-To say, as Le Blanc does, that Lenin knew his factional enemies would not go to Prague, so this somehow justified holding the Bolshevik organised conference under the RSDLP banner is far to uncritical.
+To present the factional gathering of the Bolsheviks in Prague as the party or to presume the Bolsheviks were the RSDLP was giving a false impression.
+To say, as Le Blanc does, that Lenin knew his factional enemies would not go to Prague, so this somehow justified holding the Bolshevik organised conference under the RSDLP banner is far too uncritical.
 Why did the Bolshevik faction not hold the meeting under their own banner?
-Lenin also gave a misleading impression, to a socialist international gathering, of what Prague represented.
-Nor were the false labels simply a product of the poverty and difficulties of émigré life since this political method resumed after 1918.
 Krupskaya wrote in retrospect that “Ilyich did not want a faction, but a party that pursued a Bolshevik line” .(7 ) To all intents and practical purposes this was the party as a faction.

 2 Lars T Lih, The Faction is not a Party, Weekly Worker, May 3rd,2012.